 Remove any raccoon-attracting items from your yard as soon as possible.
 This may be accomplished in the following ways:

-- Locking up your waste bins with a lid and cables, or storing them in a garage or shed.
+- Locate your waste bins with a lid and cables, or store them in a garage or shed.

 - Installing an electric fence around your garden, fish ponds, and chicken coops can help keep your pets and livestock safe.